 Select a session (from the Live Traffic list) to load its data into the Inspector's section.
-Request inspectors are shown at the top and Response inspectors are shown at the bottom (on the right panel).
+Request inspectors are located at the top, and Response inspectors are located at the bottom (on the right panel).

 The Fiddler Everywhere' Inspectors allow you to view the content of each session's request and response in a variety of different formats.
 Fiddler supports multiple inspector types for the sessions' request (at the top) and response (at the bottom).
 Click on the desired Inspector's name (for example, Image or Raw) to switch the loaded Inspector.

 The inspectors are based on the Monaco editor and are coming with a lot of perks: